cryobry/openwrtbuilder/README.md

+# openwrtbuilder

-See `openwrtBuild --help` for options.
+See `openwrtbuilder --help` for help options.